ShamKarthikS-Hexaware/dockertest/newdotcd/Readme.md

-Readme test for docker build
+Readme test for docker build updated ./ in path of docker publish